yvonneben/yvonneben.github.io/README.md

 Creator of the template: html5up.net | aj@lkn.io | @ajlkn

 License type: Free for personal and commercial use under the CCA 3.0 license (html5up.net/license).
-More information on the license file can also be viewed in <a href= #license.txt, target="_blank"> the license file </a>.
+More information on the license file can also be viewed in <a href= #LICENSE.txt, target="_blank"> the license file </a>.

 Demo Images: Unsplash (unsplash.com)